PostgreSQL DELETE Rows from Select

 WHERE id = 4;

-The above command will delete the records in which the id is 4.
+The above command deletes the records in which the id is 4.
 Let us confirm whether the deletion was successful:

 PostgreSQL Delete Query with One Condition